 - products where fish is an ingredient but not the major part (weight or volume) of the product e.g. bakery products containing fish oils, fish oil capsules

-- products where fish is an ingredient but is not described or represented as being a fish product.
+- products where fish is an ingredient but not described or represented as being a fish product.

 Step 2: Check importing country requirements

-Step 3: Register with the department
+Step 3: Register with us

-- freight forwarder
+- freight forwarders

-- storage facility
+- storage facilities